istio/istio.io/content/en/docs/ops/ambient/usage/waypoint/index.md

 ### Conclusion

-This section has described how to monitor the L7 waypoint proxy for the Bookinfo application.
+This section has described how to monitor the Waypoint proxy for the Bookinfo application.
 For more information on waypoint proxies, please see the Istio documentation.

 ### Additional Details on Monitoring the Virtual Service Mapping